RWLPedal/music-pcbs/SongifierBoost/README.md

 | LEVEL      | A100K   | 16mm Potentiometer     |                     |

-All of the parts in this build should be easily sourced.
-The OPA 2134 is an expensive OpAmp.
+All of the parts in this build should be easily sourced, but the OPA2134 is an expensive op-amp compared to others.
 Cees has this to say:

 "Now the use of the 'posh' OPA2134 might be debatable when comparing datasheets, but I'm not going down that rabbit hole.
 When I kick it in, it inspires me to play, when I switch it off, I'm suddnly just missing 'something'..."